salomaaharri/Capstone-AIML-salomaa/README.md

 ### Prediction and Evaluation

-I conducted predictions on subsets of the data (part of the training.py), including sequences directly before failure events, to test the model's predictive capability in critical scenarios.
+I conducted predictions on subsets of the data, including sequences directly before failure events, to test the model's predictive capability in critical scenarios.
 The model's predictions were then evaluated against actual outcomes, providing a detailed understanding of its performance through metrics such as accuracy and a classification report.

 ## Conclusion